This post may contain affiliate links. For more information, read my disclosure policy.

 The BEST Caramelitas Bars

 Chocolate, caramel, and oatmeal – what’s not to love?
-Combining these three things in a dessert bar is about the best dessert invention ever.
+Combining these three things in a dessert bar is about the most amazing dessert invention ever – perfect all year!

 My caramelitas recipe starts with a layer of oatmeal crust topped with caramel, chocolate, and then an oatmeal topping.
 Bake until golden, and then try to resist slicing them until cooled.
 It’s a tall order!